jpwahle/cs-insights-backend/README.md

 ```shell
 npm run dev
 ```
+In the future only need to use this command and can skip the other commands.
 It starts the docker container (if it is not started yet), uses auto-reload (whenever the code was changed), automatically compiles TypeScript files, and spawns multiple processes.
 </details>